 Sublight Engines 1

-Even in the age of FTL travel, spaceships keep relying on good old sublight engines for day-to-day operations, orbital manoeuvers and to match the relative velocity of their translation target.
-The engine lists provided in the Spaceship Design section cover the most widely used engine types in human space.
-This specific engine list covers the engine types that have to carry their own propellant, reaction mass and/or energy source onboard which means they are subject to the tyranny of the rocket equation.
+Even in the age of FTL travel, spaceships keep relying on good old sublight engines for day-to-day operations, orbital manoeuvres and to match the relative velocity of their translation target.
+This list covers the engine types that have to carry their propellant, reaction mass and/or energy source onboard, which means they are subject to the tyranny of the rocket equation.

 Engines are ordered from least to most complex and therefore expensive.